Jcbnunez/Cville-Seasonality-2016-2019/README.md

 |N.phenos|Phenotype number|
 |Description|Pheno description|

-2. Data S2 - **Delta AIC:** This is an R object that contains the delta AIC analysis of the NASA power analysis GLM.
+2. Data S2 - **AIC data and models:** This is an R object that contains the AIC and permutation analysis of the NASA power analysis GLM (top 10 models simplified file also provided).

 3. Data S3 - Anchor SNPs information.